OpenM-Project/OpenM-Project.github.io/index.md

 ## :page_with_curl: Project Licenses

-All of our code and assets are licensed under the GNU AGPLv3 license, unless stated otherwise.
+All of our code and assets are licensed under the MIT License, unless stated otherwise.

 ## :coin: Project Credits